Krutyolkin/K2View-Academy/articles/18_fabric_cdc/04_cdc_publication_flow.md

 ### CDC_REPUBLISH_SCHEMA

-Republish a full schema definition of the LU by by demand.
+Republish a full schema definition of the LU by demand.

-It is possible to republish the LU schema to all CDC consumers or to a selected list of CDC consumers.
+An LU schema can be republished to all CDC consumers or to a selected list of CDC consumers.

 **Examples:**